 Our operating income is primarily derived from transporting customers in our aircraft.
 For the nine months ended September 30, 2019, 88.5% of our operating income was derived from passenger income and 11.5% was derived from other income.
 In January 2018, with the adoption of the IFRS 15, the classification and timing of recognition of certain ancillary items, such as bags, upgrades, itinerary changes and other air travel-related fees changed, which are now recognized under passenger revenue while non-passenger related items, including cargo, travel packages and revenue from aircraft subleases continue to be recognized under other revenue.
-Our ancillary revenue was \in 196 million for the year ended on December 31, 2016, \in 230 million for the year ended on December 31, 2018.
+Our ancillary revenue was €196 million for the year ended on December 31, 2016, €230 million for the year ended on December 31, 2017 and €318 million for the year ended on December 31, 2018.